 Most people have already flown or, at least, have a fairly general idea of how an airport works.
 They know, for example, that flying often requires a fairly long waiting period and that certain rules must be followed to get into the aircraft.
-There are certainly many things that only airport employees know.
-Here are 20 things you probably don’t know about everything around airports.
+There are however many things that only airport employees and people in the business know.
+Here are 20 things you probably don’t know everything about around airports.
 These secrets were revealed to us by airline personnel.

 20. Airports are equipped with behavioral cameras